Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`base_url`: String.
     The base URL of the implementation serving the database to which this property belongs.

-- :field:`"returned_ranges"`: Array of Object.
-  For dense data, and sparse data of one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.

 Once the client has encountered an end-of-data-marker, any data not covered by any of the encountered slices are to be assigned the value :val:`null`.